 Many of the campsites at Moran State Park are nestled on the shore of Cascade Lake, and all are close to restrooms and showers.
 Some sites support RVs.

 For RV camping, the San Juan County Fairgrounds are the perfect spot.
-Located in Friday Harbor on San Juan Island, amenities include 8 RV pedestals, water and electric hook ups, seasonally open restrooms and semi-level sites.
+Located in Friday Harbor on San Juan Island, amenities include 8 RV pedestals, water and electric hook ups, restrooms open seasonally and semi-level sites.
 There are no sewer hook ups, no campfire pits, but self-contained, propane cooking units are allowed.
 Leashed dogs are welcome.

 The campsite is closed to RVs throughout most of August due to county fair preparation and there is no tent camping allowed on site.